AraBlocks/styleguide/generic.md

 ### Comments

-- **Multi-line Comments**: Not allowed inside of classes and functions
+- **Multi-line Comments**: Not allowed inside of classes and functions.

   - Remember another person will read this.
 Be as explicit, clear, and precise as you can be.

-- **Single-line Comments**: Allowed anywhere but use sparingly
+- **Single-line Comments**: Allowed anywhere but use sparingly.

   - Too many comments is a code smell (bad thing) and means your code isn't self-descriptive.

 ### Debugging

-- **Debuggers**: Non-triage debugging functionality should not be committed
+- **Debuggers**: Non-triage debugging functionality should not be committed.

-  - If it doesn't help future people figure out why a system crashed, it doesn't belong
+  - If it doesn't help future people figure out why a system crashed, don't put it in `master`.
   - Do not commit code that is only useful during debugging (shimming something, etc).
-If it isn't useful for running in production, it doesn't belong.
+If it isn't useful for running in production, don't put it in `master`.

 ### Code Smells